Alex135410/CalculatorWebApplication/README.md

   3. Type in "javac calculatorTest.java" to compile the test
   4. Type in "java calculatorTest" to run the test

-Doing all these step will insure you can run the unit test via command line.
-This is incase the user does not have an IDE to run the program.
+Doing all these steps will ensure you can run the unit test via the command line.
+This is in case the user does not have an IDE to run the program.

 # Reviewing Unit Test Coverage
 Coverage statistics: